varghese-dev/ionic-google-drive/readme.md

     like 'http:localhost/callback/', this redirect-uri must match with the redirect-uri of your call.

- Click 'Create' button and you'll have 'client_id' for your app. :)  Update the existing 'client_id' in www/js/app.js with this new 'client_id' that is issued for your app.
+ Click 'Create' button and you'll have 'client_id' for your app. :)  Update the existing 'clientIdd' in declared constants www/js/drive.js with this new 'client_id' that is issued for your app.

+ Click 'Create Credentials' button to get an API Key for your application..
+Update the existing 'apiKey' in declared constants www/js/drive.js with this new apiKey that is issued for your app.

  Finally, you just need to enable google-drive api for your app;
-    Goto: APIs & auth -> APIs
+    Goto: APIs & services -> Library
     and in search type 'drive', Now hit the 'Drive API' option. press the 'Enable API' button on top and you're done.